-This morning discover the beauty of Parvati Valley, including the villages of Kasol and Manikaran.
+This morning, discover the beauty of Parvati Valley, including the villages of Kasol and Manikaran.
 Later, explore the village of Naggar and visit the Roerich Art Gallery.
-Driving from site to site today includes approximately 7-8 hours driving, while sightseeing includes 2 hours on foot.
+Sightseeing today will include approximately two hours on foot.

 Parvati Valley - A beautiful valley located in the Kullu district, the valley features spectacular natural beauty.